paldosh/INFM600_Exceptional/README.md

-This repository is for INFM 600 course project for Team Excceptional.
+This repository is for INFM 600 course project for Team Exceptional.

 Team Members:
-Pal
+Pal Doshi
-Rahul
+Rahul Bahadur
-David
+Yuheng Zhang